 You aren’t just a performer.
 You are part of the lives of people who think they know you, who believe they love you.
 Every day you reassure citizens while they hyperventilate in your presence.
 It’s not their fault that your characters are so well-written.
 As you tell them to “breathe, it’s OK,” you can’t help but feel a twinge of guilt for having this power over them.

-And that’s the ones that love you.
+And that’s only the ones that love you.
 Your detractors are not shy about their feelings either.
 I remember complaining about how much email I got.
 Now you get 40 times that volume in hate mail.
 You say you won’t read it, but every now and then you do.
-You say it doesn’t bother you, but it does.
+You say it doesn’t bother you, but of course it does.

-Yes, you can pay your rent, but there is no amount of money that will keep your friends around.
+Yeah, you can pay your rent, but there is no amount of money that will keep your friends around.
 Everything changes once you are famous.
 You, me, we, change.

 You start replacing the people that love you with folks that sort of like you.
-But they are famous and you are flattered by their attention.
+But hey, they are famous and you are flattered by their attention.
 Or they have access to other people you want to have access to because of their access, et cetera.
 Eventually, your friends discover that they no longer have access to you.
 And they will give up.

 The irony of celebrity is you only feel safe in the presence of other celebrities or handlers.
 Your peer group becomes socially crippled rich people in the entertainment industry.
 Do you think that’s healthy?